syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/getting-started.md

 ---

-### Sort and Filter Data
+### Sort and Filter

-Use the filter icons in the column headers to sort and filter data.
-Right-click a cell or header for advanced options.
+Use the filter icons in the column headers to sort and filter.

 **From column header:**